gillianwenhold/tn_congress/README.md

   On a Mac: Press command - spacebar and type in "terminal" then double click the search result On a PC: Press "Win-R" then type "cmd" and press "Enter"

+  And then execute:

+    $ bundle

+  Or install it yourself as:

+    $ gem install tn_congress

 2. Make sure you have git installed by typing the following command in the terminal window and press "Enter":

       $ git --version